RatJuggler/f4rside-site/README.md

 A Docker file is available to create an image for testing with the static files served using my [Nginx golden image](https://github.com/RatJuggler/my-production-docker-build).

-- Create an image with: `docker build -f docker/nginx/Dockerfile -t f4side-site .`
+- Create an image with: `docker build -f docker/nginx/Dockerfile -t f4side-site:test .`

-  Then run with: `docker run -d -p 8080:80 f4side-site`
+  Then run with: `docker run -p 8080:80 f4side-site:test -d`

   Content will be available at: `http://localhost:8080`